May 21, 2019 [Updated on December 12, 2019]

 The knife on a 45” paper cutter weighs about forty pounds.
 If it slips and catches a hand or a finger between it and the table, no imagination is needed to figure out what will happen.

 Modern paper cutters have safety devices built into them to reduce this danger.
 Even so, carelessness will negate even the best safety devices.

-Following these knife sharpening safety recommendations should reduce the risk of accidents, regardless of the age and make of the paper cutting machine:
+Following these blade sharpening safety recommendations should reduce the risk of accidents, regardless of the age and make of the paper cutting machine:

 See our guide to Commercial Paper Cutter Safety: Standards and Accident Prevention for more safety tips.

 No matter your level of experience with paper knives, reaching out to a pro can help.
 Contact us with any of your knife grinding or handling questions and we’ll get you in touch with the experts at Tri-State Knife Grinding.
 They’ve spent 65 years perfecting paper knife sharpening and use state-of-the-art sharpening and honing machines operated by only the most experienced knife grinders.
 It’s how they deliver the highest quality precision grinding and professional services every time.

 Ask about sharpening services or purchasing paper knives, slitters, sheeter blades, trimmers, cutting sticks, saw blades and paper drills.

 If you permit the paper cutter blade to become extremely dull, only a few sharpenings can be made before the knife becomes too short for further use.